-Prerequisites: PHS2240 and preceded or accompanied by MAT2250.
+Prerequisites: A grade of "C" or better in PHS 2240 and preceded or accompanied by MAT2250.

-Circuit elements, signals, Kirchoff's laws, network theorems, mesh and nodal analysis, transient and complete response of RL, RC, and RLC circuits.
+Circuit elements, signals, Kirchhoff's laws, network theorems, mesh and nodal analysis, transient and complete response of RL, RC, and RLC circuits.

 ENGLISH/COMMUNICATIONS